linode/apl-core/README.md

 - Version `1.18` up to `1.23`
 - A node pool with **8 vCPU** and **8GB+ RAM**
 - Calico CNI installed (or any other CNI that supports K8s network policies)

+When installing `Otomi` using the `custom` provider, make sure you have an external accessible IP (like from a cloud load balancer or using MetalLB)

 First add the Helm repository: